 Our tour guide leads us on a slow and gentle ride, teaching us the history and cultural significance of the temples and palaces we cycle past and stop at.

-My favourite was one of the most important Buddhist temples, Wat Phra Mahathat.
-The Burmese tore this one up, pilfering the heads of the sitting Buddhas, leaving behind statues left behind of their erect bodies and empty minds.
+My favourite stop on the tour was at of the most important temples, Wat Mahathat.
+The Burmese tore this one up, pilfering the heads of the sitting Buddha statues, leaving behind statues left behind of their erect bodies and empty minds.

 Except for one.

-Our legs soon grew tired with the heat and exercise so we retired to the Chao Phraya River for a leisurely lunch on board a converted teak rice barge.
+Our legs soon grew tired of cycling due to the heat and exercise so we retired to the Chao Phraya River for a leisurely lunch on board a converted teak rice barge.

 You say Thai buffet, I say I’m in heaven.

-It was easy to picture the once opulent life along the river and imagine the feast in front of us was what Kings and royal dignitaries once ate.
+It was easy to picture the once opulent life whilst taking the river cruise and imagine the feast in front of us was what Kings and royal dignitaries once ate.